Finnlakeviridae

-Finnlakeviridae is a family of bacterial viruses that is the sole representative of its own class, Ainoaviricetes (from "ainoa", the Finnish word for "single" + -viricetes).
+Finnlakeviridae is a family of bacteriophages that is the sole representative of its own class, Ainoaviricetes (from "ainoa", the Finnish word for "single" + -viricetes).
 The family contains a single genus, Finnlakevirus, which contains a single species, Finnlakevirus FLiP.
 This virus was isolated in 2010, with its gram-negative host Flavobacterium, from Lake Jyväsjärvi, a boreal freshwater habitat in Central Finland, and is the first described single-stranded DNA virus with an internal membrane.

 Genome organization of Flavobacterium phage FLiP.

 The genome is circular single-stranded DNA of about 9200 nucleotides in length.